 Which businesses need one right now?

-The profile of a business that needs a governance and workflow blueprint is not "large enterprise with dedicated compliance function."
-It is a business where AI is already embedded in daily operations and the decision-making architecture has not kept pace.
+A business needs a governance and workflow blueprint when AI is already embedded in its daily operations and the decision-making architecture has not kept pace.
+Size and whether you have a compliance function have little to do with it.

 Specific indicators that a governance blueprint is the right next step: